This article has links to products and services we love, which we may make commission from.

 There are so many fantastic sights to see; you really need to cherry-pick the ones that stand out to you.

-Today’s itinerary will give you a selection that we feel is on the “most wanted” list, but feel free to add in or substitute others.
+Today’s itinerary will give you a selection that we feel is on the “most wanted” list, but feel free to add or substitute others.

 The Trotternish Loop is where the day will be focused.